-Did you know that Women’s History Month first started as a Day and a Week?
+Did you know that Women’s History Month first started as a daylong and weeklong event rather than a month?
 We didn’t either!
-Learn more about these Women’s History Month facts and more with this list that is perfect to share with your students.
+Learn even more Women’s History Month facts with this list that is perfect to share with your students.

 The first Women’s History Day took place in 1909.

 The first National Woman’s History Day took place on February 28, 1909, in New York City.
 It commemorated the one-year anniversary of the 15,000 women who marched in the garment workers’ strikes.

 International Women’s Day became a holiday in 1911.

 We celebrate International Women’s Day annually on March 8.

 Women’s History Day became Women’s History Week in 1978.

 The Education Task Force of the Sonoma County Commission on the Status of Women planned and launched a “Women’s History Week” celebration in 1978.
 Learn more Women’s History Month facts in this video from PBS Kids.

 After being petitioned by the National Women’s History Project, Congress passed Pub.
 L. 100-9 in 1987, which designated the month of March as Women’s History Month.